-In a nutshell, collagen will make your skin younger, more elastic, and more hydrated.
+In a nutshell, collagen will help fight the effects of aging and appear more elastic and hydrated.
 Participants in all the studies above used between 2 and 10 grams daily.
 That’s a good dose.

 Collagen can also strengthen your joints, increasing their resilience to injury and pain.
-Several studies have found that taking hydrolyzed collagen decreases joint pain and increases the density of your cartilage, making your joints more flexible.
+Research has found that taking hydrolyzed collagen increases the density of your cartilage, making your joints more flexible.
 This becomes important as you age because your body starts producing less collagen.

 How to get more collagen and gelatin in your diet

-- Tendon, tripe, cartilage, neck, marrow, oxtail, knuckle, and other non-steak cuts of meat (I promise they’re easier to cook than it sounds)
+- Tendon, tripe, cartilage, neck, marrow, oxtail, knuckle and other non-steak cuts of meat

 - Bone broth

-Collagen is one of the easiest ways to upgrade your diet.
-Plus, it’s an excuse to make pumpkin pie.
-How can you go wrong?
+Collagen is one of the easiest ways to take your daily routine to the next level.

 Read next: Why Your Skin Needs it to Stay Young